mattpitkin/scotchcorner/README.md

 # scotchcorner

-Greatly inspired by [corner.py](https://github.com/dfm/corner.py)), this is an attempt to create a slightly different "corner" plot for showing different combinations of projections of samples from a multi-dimensional parameter space.
+Greatly inspired by [corner.py](https://github.com/dfm/corner.py), this is an attempt to create a slightly different "corner" plot (and possibly the only one named after a [major junction on the A1](https://en.wikipedia.org/wiki/Scotch_Corner)) for showing different combinations of projections of samples from a multi-dimensional parameter space.

 ## Installation